Skip to Content

 A Force for Harmony

 The Lord Chancellor is a constitutional linchpin, harmonising three pillars of the Commonwealth.
-As Lord President of the Court of Appeal of the Supreme Court of Justice, he chairs an independent commission responsible for nominating senior judges for appointment by the Emperor, ensuring the bench is staffed with guardians of impartiality.
+As Lord President of the Court of Appeals of the Supreme Court of Justice, he chairs an independent commission responsible for nominating senior judges for appointment by the Emperor, ensuring the bench is staffed with guardians of impartiality.
 As Lord President of the Privy Council and Secretary of Justice sitting as an ex officio Cabinet member, he brings the voice of justice to the heart of government decision-making.
 As Lord President of the Confederal Council, he guides business in the upper chamber of the Commonwealth Assembly with a steady hand.
 This threefold role allows the Lord Chancellor to foster cooperation across branches, preventing the kind of gridlock that can arise in systems with inflexible separation of powers.

 Guardian of Judicial Independence